Code-Institute-Submissions/IFDMSP-A/README.md

 1. The political state before election day
 2. The effect of your political campaign
-3. The changes post election day
+3. The changes post-election day

 >## TROUBLESHOOTING

 *On occasion you may receive one of the following error messages below and sent to the main screen.
 Or you cannot progress to the "global-economy" or "Districts" page?
 Please press the "NEW GAME" button and reset data to resolve.

-### This is caused by session-data conflict , when the application detects partial data resident from a previous execution of the game
+### This is caused by session-data conflict, when the application detects partial data resident from a previous execution of the game

 >## TIPS

 > * The game has some random elements that impact the algorithm.
-Therefore it is not certain that by elimination, or addressing of all issue in a district ,every resident will comply and swing to support your party.
+Therefore it is not certain that by elimination, or addressing of all issue in a district, every resident will comply and swing to support your party.
 This is also the case in real life, as there are strategic, opportunist and generally flaky personas in any democracy.
-With this in mind the best way to assure your parties outright victory is to canvass and promote your pledges in as many districts as possible.
+With this in mind, the best way to assure your parties outright victory is to canvass and promote your pledges in as many districts as possible.

 > * There are (25) Districts to canvass.
 Take the presented data on the "Districts View" with a pinch of salt.
 In the fog of war and politics, information can not always be assumed as reliable.
 View the population data to gain a better understanding of your residents and their whims.
 Each resident has specific characteristics and issues.
-There can be any volume of residents, from  a coupe of hundred in a district to a few thousand.
-However each resident has the following information about the,
+There can be any volume of residents, from  a couple of hundred in a district to a few thousand.
+However, each resident has the following information about the,

-> ### On every game you will have the assistance of an analyst/statistician, who will help you during your canvassing.
-However they can only assist you on (3) occasions.
-A button "Stats Help" will be visible in the "Residents view page" when this this help is available.
+> ### On every game, you will have the assistance of an analyst/statistician, who will help you during your canvassing.
+However, they can only assist you on (3) occasions.
+A button "Stats Help" will be visible in the "Residents view page" when this help is available.

-* For this reason it is important to scan over each district and get an idea of the size of the population in each.
+* For this reason, it is important to scan over each district and get an idea of the size of the population in each.
 Once you  create your manifesto you cannot change it.
-In addition by spotting the districts with the largest populous the assistance from the analyst will pay of better.
-The analyst provides you with the exact "issue count" in each district. this obviously helps you appropriate the correct priority to issues.
+Also, by spotting the districts with the largest populous the assistance from the analyst will pay-off better.
+The analyst provides you with the exact "issue count" in each district. this helps the player appropriate the correct priority to issues.

-> Note: If  you wish to see what would happen with the same data iteratively, simply double tap the "Results screen" and re-run the process.
+> Note: If  you wish to see what would happen with the same data iteratively, simply double-tap the "Results screen" and re-run the process.
 The system will run its algorithm against the last data set used.
 It's destructive.
 This means it continually modifies that last data results, feeding it into its input.
 You cannot go back and make any changes to your political strategy, rather you simply watch the iteration

-However if you wish for a new game then of course you can press "Restart Game" button.
+However, if you wish for a new game then ,of course, you can press "Restart Game" button.

 ># Priorities

 * Use your pledge priorities carefully.
-* Initially scan all district contents to determine which pledges to include in you manifesto
+* Initially scan all-district contents to determine which pledges to include in your manifesto
 * when promoting in each district, first quickly scan the residents view and rough guess the most common issue or bug-bear of the residents.
 Then use your 2 high pledges('H') on the most significant.
-After than the ('M') in that order and so on.
+After then the ('M') in that order and so on.

-* Remember even if you do not promote your manifesto , you will still have the trickle effect.
-That is, voters moving from one party to another under their own volition.
-It is possible for a party to be totally wiped out from the main party list.
+* Remember even if you do not promote your manifesto, you will still have the trickle effect.
+That is, voters, moving from one party to another under their own volition.
+A party can be wiped out from the main party list.

 * -Roll Number.
-(Their vote number, which is also their head count)
+(Their vote number, which is also their headcount)
 * -Issue ID .... (what's bugging them)
 * -Name.
 * -Conversion Value.
-(This is the amount of effort needed to swing their allegiance. this is addressed by pledge priority.. but also by the individuals volition)
+(This is the amount of effort needed to swing their allegiance. this is addressed by pledge priority.. but also by the individual's volition)
 * -Party..
-(This is their current party a allegiance)
+(This is their party allegiance)

 ># Double Tap/Click Screen

-* "District View" to - jump to top of screen
+* "District View" to - jump to the top of the screen
-* "Residents View" - to jump to top of screen
+* "Residents View" - to jump to the top of the screen
-* "Results Page" - to jump to top of screen
+* "Results Page" - to jump to the top of the screen

 ># END